 Nanoprobe: Nanoscale machines used to diagnose, image, report on, and treat disease within the body.
 Nanosensors: Nanoscale sensors.

-Nanotube: A one dimensional fullerene (a convex cage of atoms with only hexagonal and/or pentagonal faces).
+Nanotube: A one dimensional fullerene (a convex cage of atoms with only hexagonal and/or pentagonal faces) with a cylindrical shape.

-One-pot synthesis: scheme of synthesis, where bioreduction and capping of nanoparticles occur in a single step.
+One-pot synthesis: One-pot synthesis is a scheme of synthesis, whereby bioreduction and capping of nanoparticles occur in a single step.

 Polydisperse: Polydisperse is the attribute of nanoparticles in having wide size range.